 COPPERPLATED CLAMPS, 1881

 From 1881 to 1886 the connection between the filament and leading-in wires was made by copperplating them together.

 CARBON PASTE CLAMPS, 1886

-A carbon caste was used to fasten the leading-in wires to the filament.
+A carbon paste was used to fasten the leading-in wires to the filament.

 Differences in dimensions due to shrinkage or cutting inaccuracies made these filaments quite different in voltage, so that in any lot of lamps made, the voltage of individual lamps would vary 15 or 20 per cent.
 To utilize these lamps, electric lighting plants were arranged to be operated at different voltages.
 Plants operating all the way from 95 to 125 volts were thus established all because it was impossible to make all the lamps of the desired voltage which was 110.